-To avoid potential problems, do not use the special characters @, #, and \$ in a database name if you intend to have a client remotely connect to a host database.
-Also, because these characters are not common to all keyboards, do not use them if you plan to use the database in another country.
+- To avoid potential problems, do not use the special characters @, #, and \$ in a database name if you intend to have a client remotely connect to a host database.
+Also, because these characters are not common to all keyboards, do not use them if you plan to use the database in another country. - On Windows NT systems, ensure that no instance name is the same as a service name.